How much is a scoop of protein powder?

 How many calories in a scoop of protein powder?

 The number of calories in a scoop of protein powder depends on the type and brand of protein powder that you are using, the size of the scoop, and how densely the protein powder is packed.
-If you want to know exactly how many calories you are consuming, reading the Nutrition Facts and weigh 1 serving (1 scoop) using a kitchen scale.
-Remember, that the Nutrition Facts are not always exact, however, that that you may be may getting more or few calories than indicated on the packaging.
+If you want to know exactly how many calories you are consuming, read the Nutrition Facts and weigh 1 serving (1 scoop) using a kitchen scale.
+Remember, that the Nutrition Facts are not always exact, however, that you may be getting more or few calories than indicated on the packaging.